Online Safety

 Protect your child by setting up parental controls.

-The school's internet provider (SWGfL) has produced some handy guides:
+The school's internet provider (SWGfL) has produced some handy guides for games consoles and online gaming:

 Staying safe on PlayStation